 Bad news: if you’re relying on heuristic marketing attribution models to measure the effectiveness of your campaigns (which many people do), they probably are not very accurate.
 This is assuming you do marketing attribution at all - which, by the way, you should be doing.
 But good news: there is a better way.

 Spoiler alert, the solution is to use data science for marketing attribution.
-Hey, more good news though: we’ve just released a step-by-step guidebook (for non-technical readers as well as with code samples for the more technical crowd) that goes through the process of implementing a more effective model - get it here.
+Hey, more good news though: we have a step-by-step guidebook (for non-technical readers as well as with code samples for the more technical crowd) that goes through the process of implementing a more effective model - get it here.

 Historically, marketing attribution has been a painstakingly manual process that often turns out to be more difficult (and less effective) than desired.
 And unfortunately, due to their relative simplicity, many marketing teams turn to single-source /single-touch attribution or other heuristic models, which are based on simple rules (like tying desired outcomes to a single source along the customer’s journey or assigning equal credit to all channels across a journey).